 The Mekong River Commission website contains information on flood levels for the Mekong River.
 Travellers should follow instructions from local authorities, monitor media and weather reports, and check with tour operators before travelling to affected areas.

 Earthquakes can occur in Thailand.
 In the event of an earthquake you should follow the advice of local authorities and monitor the media for the latest information.
 For the latest earthquake information, visit the Thai Meteorological Department website.

 An earthquake with the magnitude of 6.3 affected seven districts of Chiang Rai province on 5 May 2014.
-Damage was caused to some buildings including the Chiang Rai airport although it remains open and functional.
+Damage was caused to some buildings.

 All oceanic regions of the world can experience tsunamis, but in the Indian and Pacific Oceans there is a more frequent occurrence of large, destructive tsunamis because of the many large earthquakes along major tectonic plate boundaries and ocean trenches.
 See the Tsunami Awareness brochure.

 Information on natural disasters can be obtained from the Humanitarian Early Warning Service.
 If a natural disaster occurs, follow the advice of local authorities.

 Australians are advised to respect wildlife laws and to maintain a safe and legal distance when observing wildlife, including marine animals and birds.
 You should only use reputable and professional guides or tour operators and closely follow park regulations and wardens' advice.

 For additional general and economic information to assist travelling in this country, see the following links: